5Q: Basketball tournaments

 Brust: Good to hear you didn’t knock yourself out early.

-Dekker: Yeah, I do have one story about that.
+Dekker: I do have one story about that.
 I had so much anxiety my rookie season.
-The Rockets had a team, like, bracket, promotion thing.
+The Houston Rockets had a team bracket, promotion thing.
 So they put all of our brackets on the jumbotron during every timeout, and I had, like, five brackets.
-So this one bracket, I had Wisconsin losing in the sweet 16, and that was the up and down year for Wisconsin.
-I think that was Gard when he took over for coach Ryan through the season.
-So it was like, what really is this team?
+So this one bracket, I had Wisconsin losing in the Sweet 16, and that was the up and down year for Wisconsin.
+I think that was Greg Gard when he took over for Coach Bo Ryan through the season.
 And I had them losing, I think, in the sweet 16.

 Brust: You were right.

-Brust: this is a good, plug right now, because this is just a little bit with one person of what you can hear of a 2015 Final Four anniversary.
+Brust: So this is a good, plug right now, because this is just a little bit of what you can hear of a 2015 Final Four anniversary.
 I have nothing to do with 2015.
 I will be hosting it.
-Sam Decker, Frank Kaminsky, Josh Gasser, Beau Ryan, many others. special guest.
-Stopping by June 26th in Madison.
-We'll be doing some promotion on where you can get tickets, but a little teaser right now of what you're going to get.
+Sam Decker, Frank Kaminsky, Josh Gasser, Bo Ryan, many others stopping by June 26th in Madison.
+We’ll be doing some promotion on where you can get tickets, but a little teaser right now of what you’re going to get.

 Dekker: Oh, my gosh.
 I would love to say Wisconsin, if not, then Florida.